valhuber/python-rules/README.md

 This code can be hand-written, or via generators such as Flask AppBuilder.
 1. The **python-rules** logic engine handles sqlalchemy `before_flush` events on `Mapped Tables`
-1. The logic engine operates as follows:
+1. The logic engine operates as described below.

+##### Logic Operation: Watch, React, Chain

+* **Watch** - changes are detected at the *attribute* level

-   * **React** - attribute level changes are detected, and referencing rules are executed (forward chaining *rule inference*);
+* **React** - derivation rules referencing changes are (re)executed
-   unreferenced rules are pruned.
-Note sum/count aggregate processing is extremely efficient, as described below.
+(forward chaining *rule inference*); unreferenced rules are pruned.

+  * Note that rules declare *end conditions*, enabling / obligating the engine to optimize execution (like a sql query optimizer)

+  * For example, sum/count aggregate processing is _not_ processed as an expensive (and potentially nested) aggregate query, but rather as an *1 row adjustment*

 * **Chain** - if recomputed values are referenced by still other rules, *these* are re-executed.
-Note this can be in other tables.
+Note this can be in other tables, thus automating multi-table transaction logic.

 Logic does not apply to updates outside sqlalchemy, or to sqlalchemy batch updates or unmapped sql updates.